JPKusumi/UtcMilliTime/README.md

 With that permission, and subject to connectivity, the clock will synchronize itself to network time.

-If your code would like to be notified when synchronization occurs, you can subscribe to an event, NetworkTimeAcquired.
+If your code would like to be notified when synchronization occurs, you can subscribe to an event, `NetworkTimeAcquired`.
 Here is a line of code which subscribes—
 ```
 Time.NetworkTimeAcquired += Time_NetworkTimeAcquired;
 ```